DILCISBoard/E-ARK-AIP/index.md

 From the point of view of preserving the integrity of the AIP, the ideal case is that the logical AIP representing the intellectual entity is packaged as one single physical container.
-This way recovery is much easier because the physical container has all the information required to interpret and render the contained representations.
-In reality, however, this is not always possible because the size of the physical container can become very large, and this is the reason for proposing the divided METS structure described more in detail in section [5.1.1](#dividedmets).
+This makes recovery easier because the information required to interpret and render the contained representations is bundled.
+In reality, however, this is not always possible because the size of the physical container can become very large, and this is the reason for proposing the divided METS structure described more in detail in section [5.1.2](#dividedmets).
 The divided structure makes it easier to manage representations or representation parts separately.

 ## <a name="structdiv"></a>Structural division of the AIP